freeseek/mocha/README.md

              cf - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
 ```

-The output VCF will contain the following extra FORMAT fields:
+The output VCF will contain the following extra FORMAT fields
 ```
       Ldev - LRR deviation estimate
       Bdev - BAF deviation estimate